-Starting in January 2020, the Parent Leadership Training Institute (PLTI) is a program for participants to become advocates for children though a community-building retreat; a 10 week instructional course on community, personal development, and parent leadership; and a 10 week civics course.
+The Parent Leadership Training Institute (PLTI) is a program for participants to become advocates for children though a community-building retreat; a 10 week instructional course on community, personal development, and parent leadership; and a 10 week civics course.
 Through PLTI, participants practice communication, public speaking, and media advocacy skills; understand budgets, policy, and laws that effect children; learn how to work in political systems; and complete a culminating community project

 A complement to the PLTI program, the Children’s Leadership Training Institute (CLTI) aims to enrich the power of children ages 4-12 to become change agents and assume leadership roles while increasing their capacity to develop and implement projects that will impact the community and foster continued community service.
 The 20-week literacy based curriculum parallels the PLTI program, so children are learning the same concepts ad their parents, and each week children go home with a free book.

 Candidates will be selected from a pool of diverse applicants.
 Parent SEE and PEP alumni are welcome to apply.
 The program is free; your contribution is your time and commitment.
 Family dinner will be provided starting at 5:15pm and classes run from 6pm to 9pm.
 Childcare and transportation are available as needed.
 The training will be offered only in English.
 To apply, click on this link.

 For any questions, contact: Regan Allan, PLTI Coordinator 203-965-7733 or email@example.com.

 UCONN PEP is a 10 week program for adults that emphasizes the connection between individuals and community action.
 The curriculum focuses on values, communication, life skills, problem-solving, parenting, and developing leadership skills.
 The program is offered in Spanish, and dinner and transportation are provided.